Nånting levande åt Lame-Kal: Background

 Nånting levande åt Lame-Kal was first broadcast in 1988 in Sweden.
 Later it was also shown on German television.
 After that it was released on DVD in both Sweden and Germany.

 Reception

 Critical response

-According to Filmtipset.se Nånting levande åt Lame-Kal is a „cute film with a great Christmas atmosphere and Astrid Lindgren's charm“.
-However, there is not so much action in the film.
+Filmtipset.se called Nånting levande åt Lame-Kal a "cute" film with a great Christmas atmosphere and Astrid Lindgren's charm, but noted that there is not so much action in the film.

-Verymental thinks Nånting levande åt Lame-Kal tells a great story.
+Verymental opined that Nånting levande åt Lame-Kal tells a great story.